UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 You can figure out if you meet the requirements by opening a terminal:   `grep avx512 /proc/cpuinfo`

-If you see avx512 in red you're good to go.
+If you see avx512 highlighted you're good to go.

 Other CPU features are required but are universally there across both Intel & AMD AVX-512 CPUs.

 # Install:

-Download a release from the Releases page.
+Download a build from <a href="https://github.com/UbuntuGaming/Proton-Bleeding-Edge-AVX512/releases"> Releases</a>

 Create a `~/.steam/root/compatibilitytools.d` directory if it does not exist.
 Extract the release into `~/.steam/root/compatibilitytools.d/`